mosaicml/llm-foundry/README.md

 # MPT

-MPT-7B is a GPT-style model, and the first in the MosaicML Foundation Series of models.
-Trained on 1T tokens of a MosaicML-curated dataset, MPT-7B is open-source, commercially usable, and equivalent to LLaMa 7B on evaluation metrics.
-The MPT architecture contains all the latest techniques on LLM modeling -- Flash Attention for efficiency, Alibi for context length extrapolation, and stability improvements to mitigate loss spikes.
-The base model and several variants, including a 64K context length fine-tuned model (!!) are all available:
+Mosaic Pretrained Transformers (MPT) are GPT-style models with some special features -- Flash Attention for efficiency, ALiBi for context length extrapolation, and stability improvements to mitigate loss spikes.
+As part of MosaicML's Foundation series, we have open-sourced several MPT models:

 | Model              | Context Length | Download                                           | Demo                                                             | Commercial use? |